hpx-321/OpenClaw-RL/README.md

 **On-Policy Distillation (OPD):** When the next state reveals useful hindsight, a judge model extracts a textual hint.
 This hint augments the original prompt to create an enhanced teacher, whose token-level log-probability gap with the student becomes a directional advantage signal richer than any scalar reward.

-**Combination Method:** OpenClaw-RL further combines Binary RL and OPD in a unified training recipe, leveraging the dense scalar supervision of Binary RL together with the richer token-level directional signal from OPD.
+**Hybrid Method:** OpenClaw-RL further combines Binary RL and OPD in a unified training recipe, leveraging the dense scalar supervision of Binary RL together with the richer token-level directional signal from OPD.
 This combination achieves stronger and more robust optimization than either method alone.

 ### From Personal Agents to Real-World Agentic RL
 The same framework supports both personalized OpenClaw optimization and scalable RL for **terminal**, **GUI**, **SWE**, and **tool-call** agents in real-world settings.